PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

 ![User Consent](_assets/hybrid-client-with-consent-2.png "User Consent")

-> Notice that "Personal Information" and "Application access" list the scopes requested (see the client configuration and the noted below).
+> Notice that "Personal Information" and "Application access" list the scopes requested (see the client configuration and the notes below).

 3. After the user accepts the consent, he is redirected back to the application to a page (route):